|Nutritional Guidelines (per serving)|

+Nutritional Guidelines (per serving)|

 	Make the Papdi Dough

+	Gather the dough ingredients.
 Mix the flour, ghee, onion seeds, and salt.

 	Add water, a spoonful at a time, and knead to get a firm, smooth dough.

-Cover it with a damp cloth and allow it to rest for 20 minutes.
+	Cover dough with a damp cloth, and allow it to rest for 20 minutes.

 	After the dough has rested, divide it into equal-sized balls.
 Roll the dough balls between your palms until smooth.

 	Lightly flour a clean rolling surface and press one ball flat.

 	Roll the dough balls out into a 1/4-inch-thick circle using a rolling pin.

 	Repeat until all the dough is used up.

 	Heat oil for deep frying in a deep pan on a medium flame.

 	When it is hot, add the papdis a few at a time, and fry till they are crisp and pale golden.

 	Prepare the Toppings